 If you don’t have something obvious in common, use your research skills to dig deeper.
-Google your connection or scour their LinkedIn profile to see if he or she has an interest in sports and follows a team you love.
+Google your connection or scour their LinkedIn profile to see if they are interested in sports and follow a team you love.
 Or perhaps they took a class with a professor that you did, too.
-Once you’ve figured out something the two of you share, mention this when reaching out to your connection.
+Once you’ve figured out something the two of you share, mention it when you reach out.
 Try something like, “Hi, [name]!
-It looks like we went to the same school, and I saw on your profile that you worked closely with [name of connection, professor, etc.].
+It looks like we went to the same school, and I saw on your profile that you worked closely with [name of professor, etc.].
 I’ve just taken a class of hers, and it was really eye-opening!”

-Reaching out to make a connection may feel awkward at first, but the important thing is to remember that you’re trying to establish common ground — write naturally and authentically while maintaining a respectful tone.
-Doing so will make your connection feel more comfortable about helping you.
+Reaching out to make a connection may feel awkward at first, but the critical thing to remember is that you’re trying to establish common ground.
+Write naturally and authentically while maintaining a respectful tone; doing so will make your connection feel more comfortable helping you.
 “Once you create that affinity, it becomes much easier to ask for something,” Schaffer explains.

-determine the best way to get an “in”
+3. determine the best way to get a job referral

 A connection will be more likely to handle your request if there is a formal procedure, so be sure to research and know what a company’s policy is.
-Dezell points out that some companies offer bonuses for referring candidates who go on to be hired — so know that in some cases, if your connection also gains something from helping you, they may be more willing to do so.
+Dezell points out that some companies offer bonuses for referring candidates who go on to be hired; in some cases, if your connection also gains something from helping you, they may be more willing to do so.
 To find out what the company recruitment process is like, ask the following: “Does your company have any special requirements for referrals or introductions?”

-Now that you’ve found the right connection, established common ground, and researched how a referral can be made, now it’s time to get specific about what you need.
+Now that you’ve found the proper connection, established common ground, and researched how a referral can be made, it’s time to get specific about what you need.
 Maybe it’s an email, phone call, or personal introduction, or you’re applying directly through a company’s website and would like to list a connection on your application.
-Regardless, be sure to do your research and have a specific ask for people — the more respectful and clear, the better.
+Regardless, do your research and have a specific ask for people — the more respectful and transparent, the better.

 Always stay professional, but if you know your connection very well (i.e., a close friend from school), your request might be a bit less formal: “Hi, [name]!
-I’m applying to [XYZ job position] and I noticed you are connected to [hiring manager] on LinkedIn.
-Do you think you’d be comfortable passing my name along to them, and putting in a good word?”
-Know that even if you’re asking a close friend, it doesn’t necessarily mean they’ll get you the job — nothing is guaranteed, but it’s always worth the ask!
+I’m applying to [XYZ job position], and I noticed you’re connected to [hiring manager] on LinkedIn.
+Do you think you’d be comfortable passing my name along to them and putting in a good word?”
+Just remember that even if you’re asking a close friend, it doesn’t necessarily mean they’ll get you the job — nothing is guaranteed, but it’s always worth the ask!

-The last thing you want to do is pressure your connection, or make them feel as if they have no choice but to help you.
-Your connection may have just started working at the company and doesn’t have very much influence, or perhaps they don’t know the hiring manager very well and would like to avoid coming across as “pushy.”
-When asking someone to put in a good word for you, always be sure to “give them an out” and be respectful — not demanding — in your request.
+The last thing you want to do is pressure your connection or make them feel like they have no choice but to help you.
+Your connection may have just started working at the company and doesn’t have very much influence, or perhaps they don’t know the hiring manager very well and would like to avoid coming across as pushy.
+When asking someone to put in a good word for you, always be sure to give them an out and be respectful — not demanding — in your request.

 Asking someone to put in a good word can be a risky favor, and you want your connection to be able to respectfully decline your request if they don’t feel comfortable.
 Schaffer says that one quick sentence near the end of your request is a polite way to let your connection bow out.
-For example, you might say, “I totally understand if this is too much” — or, Dezell suggests the following: “Any assistance or helpful information you can provide will be greatly appreciated.”
-This indicates that even if they can’t make a direct connection right away, their time and energy is still appreciated — and they may have other opportunities in mind for you, too.
+For example, you might say, “I totally understand if this is too much.”
+Dezell suggests, “Any assistance or helpful information you can provide will be greatly appreciated.”
+This indicates that even if they can’t make a direct connection right away, their time and energy are still appreciated — and they may have other opportunities in mind for you, too.

-The bottom line is that you want to make sure your connection is comfortable with helping you.
-Having an “out” lets them know that you know their time is valuable, or that you understand they might not be able to connect you directly with a hiring manager right away.
+The bottom line is that you want to make sure your connection is comfortable helping you.
+Having an out lets them know that you know their time is valuable or that you understand they might not be able to connect you directly with a hiring manager right away.